Expert working group on NBS

 Our first EKLIPSE call on NATURE-BASED SOLUTIONS TO PROMOTE CLIMATE RESILIENCE IN URBAN AREAS – developing an impact evaluation framework (CALL FOR EXPERTISE No.1/2016) was hugely successful.

-The above group work closely with the other experts who applied for the call and who have indicated their willingness for further engagement.
+The NBS Expert Working Group work closely with the other experts who applied for the call and who have indicated their willingness for further engagement.
 This larger group support the expert working group by suggesting sources of information on nature-based solutions to promote climate resilience in urban areas; and highlighting gaps in our current knowledge; review the outputs of the expert group; take part in online discussions on nature-based solutions and other topics.
 EKLIPSE facilitates this involvement over the coming months.

 Review the method protocol of EKLIPSE expert working group on Nature based Solutions